The Servo Ventilator story

 2014 - Servo-n Ventilator System

-Servo-n was purposely created as an all-in-one neonatal ventilator to help provide vulnerable neonates with the support they needed while protecting the lungs, respiratory muscles and other developing organs .
-Dedicated exclusively to neonatal ICU’s and to build confidence for both parents and caregivers, it includes aesthetic details like the green ladybug and the unique Family view.
-Compensation for variable leakage in all invasive modes, an optional hot-wire flow sensor as well as the integrated possibility to run High Flow oxygen therapy had been added.
-Both NAVA and NIV NAVA are of course standard modes, where the continuous Edi signal plays an essential role in monitoring and managing apnea of prematurity in order to prevent desaturation and bradycardia .
+Compensation for variable leakage in all invasive modes, an optional hot-wire flow sensor as well as the integrated option to run High Flow oxygen therapy had been added.
+NAVA and NIV NAVA are standard modes, the continuous Edi signal playing an essential role in monitoring and managing apnea of prematurity in order to prevent desaturation and bradycardia.

 2015 - Servo-air Ventilator System